Babon3112/VibeCheck/README.md

 ## Acknowledgments

-- Special thanks to the developers of Node.js, Vader sentiment analysis library, and other NLP libraries used in this project.
+- Special thanks to the developers of Node.js, Vader sentiment analysis library.
 - Inspired by the need to understand the sentiment dynamics of online communities.